ballerina-platform/ballerina-dev-website/components/microservices/code/microservices-bbe/purposefully-built.md

 ---
-title: 'Purposefully designed for microservices'
+title: 'Purposefully crafted for microservices integration'
-description: Ballerina is tailor-made to excel in the realm of distributed systems.
-Every aspect of Ballerina, from its syntax to its constructs and abstractions, is meticulously crafted to simplify the development, deployment, and management of microservices.
+description: Ballerina is specifically engineered to thrive in the domain of distributed systems.
+Every facet of Ballerina, from its syntax to its constructs and abstractions, is thoughtfully designed to streamline the integration, development, deployment, and management of microservices.
 url: 'https://github.com/ballerina-guides/integration-samples/tree/main/restful_api/main.bal'
 ---
 ```